j1cken/ginbucket-fis/README.md

-# instar-alarm-telegram-bot
+# ginbucket
-Retrieves images sent to an FTP server and forwards these to a Telegram chat.
+This project implements a camel route providing a REST endpoint to send messages to a Telegram chat.
+The message flow is decoupled by using AMQ inbetween.
+The main idea here is to have another route getting notifications about changes in SF using the Streaming API.